 The novelty of this study is the investigation of risk factors of clinically significant levels of depression at two key timepoints in the cancer care pathway as recommended by UK clinical guidance(26): close to diagnosis (pre-surgery) and when post-treatment routine surveillance ends (2 years post-surgery).
 Identifying risk factors improves planning of psychosocial care and informs intervention development(17).
 We identified several pre- and post-surgery risk factors of depression consistent with previous work(4, 5, 7, 19, 20, 22-25).

 Importantly, our findings underscore the need for depression screening close to diagnosis with clinically significant levels pre-surgery identified as a risk for later depression.
 Early screening has been shown to positively impact care by improving more timely referrals for psychological intervention(17, 27).
 Our analysis at 2 years post-surgery also suggests the need for assessment of depression and depressive symptomology (negative affect) when post-treatment surveillance ends.
 Regular appraisal of psychological needs throughout the pathway aligns with recent emphasis of risk stratification in the UK NHS Long Term Plan to inform personalised care for people with cancer and facilitate referral to appropriate levels of care(43).
-(44, 45)Novel strategies for follow-up have been tested in Australia(46) , Canada(47) and are being considered in the USA(48).
+Psychosocial interventions for people with colorectal cancer have been reported to be beneficial in improving depression and anxiety symptomology, as well as QoL (44, 45).
+Novel strategies for follow-up have been tested in Australia(46) , Canada(47) and are being considered in the USA(48).
 Such strategies can help target specialist resources as these become increasingly scarce(48).
 Innovative models of psychological screening and care (e.g. stepped-care and nurse-led collaborative interventions) for people with cancer are effective in reducing psychological symptoms, improve QoL for people with a depressive or anxiety disorders and are cost-effective(49, 50).
 Internationally, variability in models and approaches to survivorship care and complexity in reimbursement for psychosocial and integrated care make implementation a challenge(51).

 Our pre-surgery analysis also highlights at-risk groups at whom we should direct depression screening.
 People undergoing neoadjuvant treatment commonly face more complex surgery, stoma formation, additional side effects, and increased treatment time length(22) which can explain our findings and so attention should focus on this group.
 People with rectal cancer had a lower risk of clinically significant depression over time but no previous CRC studies have reported tumour site as a significant predictor of depression(16).
 This relationship was also unexpected as people with rectal cancer often have complex treatment regimens (including neoadjuvant treatment)(52) which may impact psychological outcomes, particularly those who later have a permanent stoma(53).
-(29, 54)This finding requires further investigation.
+One possible explanation could be that a more complex treatment pathway may result in greater contact with clinical teams and this may improve perceptions of support(29, 54) that could help to reduce depression symptomology.
+Nevertheless, this finding requires further investigation.

 Our analysis further recommends that depression screening should target people with a history of mental health problems or with psychological comorbidities (e.g. anxiety).
 This is unsurprising as levels of anxiety tend to peak close to diagnosis(55) and commonly co-occurs with depression(8).